dixondan/GEE-UCD-intro-training/README.md

 ## Please Note
 <hr style="border:2px solid rgb(30,70,125)"> </hr>

-- Although we introduce EE to the ocean colour community
-- We are not going to delve into specifics of ocean colour
-- Unless we are advanced GEE users, it won't be practical!

 **So, let us focus on the foundations of GEE** <br> The most advanced tasks are left for the future

-**All practical examples use ocean data (chlorophyll, temperature)**

 # Introduction to GEE